alflennik/use-flow/documentation/tutorial.md

 };
 ```

-`useEffect` is a bread-and-butter hook in React for triggering any side effects and running code that shouldn't run on every render.
+`useEffect` is a bread-and-butter hook in React for triggering side effects and running code that shouldn't run on every render.

 Depending on your text editor, you may have already seen a warning appear on the `[]` part of `useEffect`, and the warning is asking you to add `fetchDoggy` to the dependency array.